By: Angelo A. Paparelli and David J. Bier

 Post originally appeared as a Legal Update on Seyfarth’s News & Insights Page link here

-Gone are the days when the U.S. DOL’s Wage & Hour Division (“WHD”) invited employers to proactively identify and collaborate with the Division to fix their wage and hour missteps.
-Closed is the
+Gone are the days when the U.S. DOL’s Wage & Hour Division (“WHD”) invited employers to proactively identify and collaborate with the Division to fix their wage and

 By Angelo A. Paparelli and Tieranny L. Cutler